b-rbmp/cv-gesture-recognition/README.md

 ## Project Description <a name = "project"></a>

 ### Objective
 The primary objective of this project is to develop a real-time gesture recognition system that allows users to play a game of Rock-Paper-Scissors against a computer.
-The system captures live video feeds of the user's hand gestures using the camera, analyzes the movements to recognize the gestures using Deep Convolutional Neural Networks framed as a classification task, and translate them into commands to play the game.
+The system will capture live video feeds of the user's hand gestures using a camera, analyze the movements to recognize the gestures using Deep Convolutional Neural Networks framed as a classification task, and translate them into commands to play the game.
 The computer will generate its own gestures randomly, and the system will determine the winner based on the rules of the game.

 ### Key Goals
 - **Motion Detection**: Utilize a standard smartphone camera to capture hand movements and translate them into commands.